askcarter/workshop-template/README.md

 Here's an example:
 > ![](./docs/img/Workshop-Abstract-Example-v2.png)

-> **Note:** The biggest factor for if a workshop will be successful is preparation.
+Lastly, the biggest factor determining if a workshop will be successful is preparation.
 Before you run the workshop, run through it a few times (using the same setup a user would).
 Most of my bad workshops came down to lack of preparation.
+Although preparation is important, I won't be talking about it in this workshop.

 ## Labs